maybe-finance/marketing-archive/README.md

 ## Copyright & license

-Maybe is distributed under an [AGPLv3 license](https://github.com/maybe-finance/marketing/blob/main/LICENSE).
+The Maybe marketing site is distributed under an [AGPLv3 license](https://github.com/maybe-finance/marketing/blob/main/LICENSE).
 "Maybe" is a trademark of Maybe Finance, Inc.